computer-science-one/cs101-book/prerequisites/README.md

 # Prerequisites

-No prior programming experience is required for this text.
+This text does not require any prior programming experience.